 - Mexican-style Stuffed Baked Potatoes

-Plus I’m all about making something once and using it in several different ways.
-It’s one of my tips in my 5 Day Challenge to Getting Dinner on the Table FAST!
+Pairing tacos with another one of the meals means you can make something once and use it again later… it’s one of the tips in my 5 Day Challenge to Getting Dinner on the Table FAST!

-Remember that sour cream alone has a decent shelf life, and adding the lime juice helps extend it a bit more.
+Also, remember that sour cream alone has a decent shelf life and adding the lime juice helps extend it a bit more.
 I’ve kept this in the fridge for two weeks without issue!

 Watch How to Make Lime Crema: